goShell3/alx-airbnb-project-documentation/user-stories/Readme.md

-As a user, I want to be able to register an account so that I can list my properties As a user, I want to be able to register an account so that I can list my properties As a user, I want to be able to register an account so that I can list my properties
+As a user, I want to be able to register an account so that I can list my properties As a user, I want to be able to register an account so that I can list my properties As a user, I want to be able to register an account so that I can list my properties As a user, I want to be able to register an account so that I can list my properties